 Iron Horse Outfitters and Inn's four rooms embody steampunk style above a motorcycle shop.
 Ask about scooter rentals or a tour on the region's back roads.

 Park the bike for a morning or afternoon of play and exploration.

-National Trout Center’s 9-Hole Fishing Course opened last year in Preston.
-Fish hide in spring-fed pools and swift currents, where anglers can hone casting techniques.
+At National Trout Center's 9-Hole Fishing Course in Preston, fish hide in spring-fed pools and swift currents, where anglers can hone casting techniques.
 Each hole presents unique features for beginners and experts.
 Gear rentals and workshops are available.

 Forestville/Mystery Cave State Park includes a 12-mile maze of subterranean corridors west of Preston.
 Tours range from an easy 3⁄4-mile stroll to a 4-hour crawl-on-your-belly expedition.
 Above ground, you can explore tallgrass prairie, bluffs and the village of Forestville restored to its 19th-century appearance.

 Windy Mesa in Lanesboro features a unique collection of horsehair pottery.
 This beautiful style of Navajo art uses actual horsehair in the firing process, melting it into the pottery and creating a marblelike finish.

 The Lanesboro Arts Juried Sales Gallery showcases works by more than 90 artists from Minnesota, Iowa and Wisconsin.
 Browse beautifully displayed photography, jewelry, ceramics and literature.